| |

 I love avocados with an almost unnatural love.
 It didn’t used to be this way.
 I grew up under the impression that avocados were gross – almost evil.

-Then I had baby number one, and read that avocados made a great first baby food, so I bought a few to mash up for him.
+Then I had baby number one and read that avocados made great first-baby food, so I bought a few to mash up for him.

 But I still couldn’t bring myself to taste one until baby number two was going through the same phase.
 She loved them, and I finally decided to get brave and try a bite for myself.

-I was instantly hooked, but tried to downplay it because I didn’t want to admit that all these years, all those times I’d said I didn’t like avocados, I just hadn’t ever tried them.
+I was instantly hooked but tried to downplay it because I didn’t want to admit that all those years, all those times I’d said I didn’t like avocados, I just hadn’t ever tried them.

 That first bite of avocado was almost four years ago, and since then, they’ve grown to be a fairly big part of my diet.

 Then it got more serious.
 That one time I ran out of mayonnaise and didn’t feel like making more?
-Mashed avocado.
-And suddenly, I had a spread that was not just creamy, but nutrient dense to boot!
+I mashed avocado.
+And suddenly, I had a spread that was not just creamy but nutrient-dense to boot!

 That’s when I went from hooked to an almost unnatural love.

-But there are SO many ways to use them!
+There are so many ways to use avocados!

-Avocado contributes nearly 20 vitamins, minerals and phytonutrients, making it a good choice to help meet nutrient needs.
+Avocado provides nearly 20 vitamins, minerals, and phytonutrients, making it a good choice for meeting nutrient needs.

 Use Mashed avocado in place of mayonnaise in tuna salad, chicken salad, or on sandwiches.
-Several weeks ago, I mashed half and avocado into my can of (drained) tuna, and haven’t looked back since!
+Several weeks ago, I mashed half an avocado into my can of (drained) tuna and haven’t looked back since!
 It was the best tuna salad I’ve ever had, and it was completely guilt-free.
-Mashed avocado is perfect in other meat-based salads, and as a sandwich spread too.
+Mashed avocado is perfect in other meat-based salads and as a sandwich spread, too.
 We even use it in dairy-free tortilla pinwheels for the kids!

-Mash avocado with some lemon juice to make a simple sour cream substitution.
+Mash avocado with lemon juice to make a simple sour cream substitution.
 My husband loved to top his tacos with sour cream, I love to top my baked potatoes with sour cream.
-However, neither of us love the heavy dairy aspect of sour cream.
-Instead, we’ve started mashing avocado with some lemon juice for a tangy, creamy, sour cream substitute!
+However, neither of us loves the heavy dairy aspect of sour cream.
+Instead, we’ve started mashing avocado with lemon juice for a tangy, creamy sour cream substitute!

-Use avocado in place of nut butter in smoothies to make your smoothie creamy, filling, and nutrient dense.
-If you know me, you know that I’m fanatical about getting my daily dose of green, and half an avocado not only gets me there, it fills me up with healthy fat.
+Use avocado in place of nut butter in smoothies to make them creamy, filling, and nutrient-dense.
+If you know me, you know that I’m fanatical about getting my daily dose of green, and half an avocado not only gets me there, but it fills me up with healthy fat.

 Use mashed avocado in place of butter for your eggs and toast breakfast.
 You’ve probably heard of avocado toast, but have you tried topping it with a fried egg?
 Heaven!

 Make guacamole your go-to chip dip instead of nacho cheese or ranch dip.
-It’s still creamy and satisfying, with the added bonus of being nutrient dense, without being calorie dense.
+It’s still creamy and satisfying, and it’s nutrient-dense without being calorie-dense.

 Replace mashed avocado for mayonnaise in homemade salad dressing!
 As I mentioned earlier, I sometimes get lazy about making mayonnaise, and since discovering how easily I can substitute mashed avocado in so many things, those incidents are getting more and more frequent, and I don’t even feel bad about it.
 Try making avocado-lime ranch dressing, and making it even more avocado-y by replacing the mayo with avocado!